 *This chart includes cases reported to Veterinary Public

-Health with onset date or lab confirmed date available.
-There are 13
+Health with onset date available.

 cases without a reported onset date or lab confirmed

 date.
 These cases are pending investigation and

 are not included in this chart.
 Three asymptomatic